 If there is a conflict between these two documents, the stricter set of rules applies.
 If you have any questions regarding either document, please submit your inquiry to firstname.lastname@example.org or contact the UCLA Health Office of Legal Affairs.

 1. UCLA Health Guidelines on Industry Activities

 According to these guidelines, gifts from industry should not be accepted anywhere on the UCLA campus or at any clinical facility operated by UCLA.
 Individuals must continually strive to avoid the appearance that clinical care decisions are influenced by outside commercial interests.
-In addition, UCLA Health faculty, staff and trainees should utilize pharmaceutical or device samples only within the policies established by the UCLA Health and when these samples clearly enhance patient care.
+In addition, UCLA Health faculty, staff and trainees should utilize pharmaceutical or device samples only within the Drug Samples policy (HS 1307) established by the UCLA Health and when these samples clearly enhance patient care.

 Industry grants to support educational or professional activities must comply with ACGME Standards and must be administered by departments or divisions, and not by the individual faculty member.
 Also, industry representatives may not directly provide meals or other types of food for any educational or professional activity of the David Geffen School of Medicine at UCLA facilities.

 Please note that, while offers of free or discounted goods, gifts, honoraria, or grants for teaching or research programs frequently serve an important and socially beneficial function, they may, in some circumstances, violate the federal Anti-Kickback Statute and similar California state law.

 2. The University of California Health Care Vendor Relations Policy

 On March 12, 2008, the University of California adopted The University of California Policy on Health Care Vendor Relations and FAQ's.
 Guidance is provided in the following areas: